-Rob Axtell: Rob Axtell earned an interdisciplinary Ph.D. degree at Carnegie Mellon University, where he studied computing, social science, and public policy.
+Rob Axtell: Earned an interdisciplinary Ph.D. degree at Carnegie Mellon University, where he studied computing, social science, and public policy.
 His teaching and research involves computational and mathematical modeling of social and economic processes.
 Specifically, he works at the intersection of multi-agent systems computer science and the social sciences, building so-called agent-based models for a variety of market and non-market phenomena.

-Colin Camerer: Professor Colin F. Camerer is the Robert Kirby Professor of Behavioral Finance and Economics at the California Institute of Technology (located in Pasadena, California), where he teaches cognitive psychology and economics.
+Colin Camerer: Robert Kirby Professor of Behavioral Finance and Economics at the California Institute of Technology (located in Pasadena, California), where he teaches cognitive psychology and economics.
 Professor Camerer earned a BA degree in quantitative studies from Johns Hopkins in 1977, and an MBA in finance (1979) and a Ph.D. in decision theory (1981, at age 22) from the University of Chicago Graduate School of Business.
 Before coming to Caltech in 1994, Camerer worked at the Kellogg, Wharton, and University of Chicago business schools.
 He studies both behavioral and experimental economics.

-Michael Kearns: Michael Kearns is a professor in the Computer and Information Science Department at the University of Pennsylvania, where he holds the National Center Chair.
+Michael Kearns: Professor in the Computer and Information Science Department at the University of Pennsylvania, where he holds the National Center Chair.
 He has secondary appointments in the Department of Economics, and in the departments of Statistics and Operations, Information, and Decisions in the Wharton School.
 He is the founding director of the Warren Center for Network and Data Sciences and the founding co-director of Penn Engineering's Networked and Social Systems Engineering Program.
 He is chief scientist of MANA Partners, a trading, technology, and asset management firm.

 Reserve your free tickets through The Lensic website.